rdegges/rdegges-blog/articles/2012/do-the-right-thing.md

+---
-Title: Do the Right Thing
+title: "Do the Right Thing"
-Date: 2012-03-20
-Tags: personal development
+date: "2012-03-20"
+tags: ["personal development"]
+slug: "do-the-right-thing"
-Summary: Want to be a better person?
+description: "Want to be a better person?
 Do the right thing.
-Have some personal integrity, and make good decisions.
+Have some personal integrity, and make good decisions."
+---

 ![Dark Angel][]